Define History Properties for a Business Object

 Tip: You can also click the Edit Business Object button

-on the Blueprint Editor Toolbar to open the Business Object Editor.
+Editor Toolbar to open the Business Object Editor.

 - Click the Bus Ob Properties button.